FIPER: Factorized Features for Robust Image Super-Resolution and Compression: Methods

+We optimize model parameters using $L_1$ loss.
+To be more clear, when the Basis Swin Transformer is optimized, the basis is optimized simultaneously, i.e. the models are trained to adapt to a content-aware basis, not calculated by heuristic rules.
+This design enables content-aware basis generation: smooth regions get low-frequency bases while textured areas receive high-frequency ones.

 To demonstrate the effectiveness of our method, we use existing SR methods~\cite{chen2023activating,DAT,ATD} as the Coefficient Backbone.
 For the Basis Swin Transformer, we employ simple Swin Transformer Blocks~\cite{liu2022swinv2} with a series of special downsampling operations.
-Specifically, we use a dilation-like downsampling technique(~\cref{fig:pixel-sampling}.c) to accommodate the sawtooth sampling pattern.
+Specifically, we use a dilation-like downsampling technique to accommodate the \(\gamma\) sawtooth sampling pattern, where the details and visualization can be found in Supplementary Materials.
 The final basis is refined using additional upsampling and convolution layers.